 - Delegates responsibility appropriately, supervises staff constructively, and cultivates collaboration effectively.

 - Participates in writing job descriptions, recruiting, interviewing, training, evaluating, and encouraging continuing education for staff who work with children, their families and caregivers, and educators.

 - Develops and supports organizational values dedicated to fostering culturally aware services.

 - Advocates for recruitment, hiring, and retention efforts to increase diversity in the workplace.

 - Acknowledges the legacy of children’s librarianship, its place in the context of librarianship as a whole, and past contributions to the profession.

-- Stays informed of current trends, emerging technologies, issues, and research in librarianship, child development, education, and allied fields.
+- Stays informed of current trends, emerging technologies, issues, and research in librarianship, child development, early and family literacy, education, and allied fields.

-- Knows and practices the American Library Association's Code of Ethics.
+- Knows and practices the ALA’s Code of Ethics.

 - Preserves patron confidentiality.

 - Mentors library school students, paraprofessionals, and new librarians.